MainulDip/AndroidDevStudy/JetpackCompose/Compose-1.md

 ### Theming and Color Scheme and Surface:
 inside `setContent:AppNameTheme` the Surface( color = MaterialTheme.colorScheme.background ) {...} wrapper Set the background color (if Theme.kt has any background property) and if the colorScheme has `onBackground` property defined, the text be that

+* Surface is a component in the Compose Material library.
+It follows general Material Design patterns.
 Assigning Theme's Color from `res/values/colors.xml` using `R.color.*` will not work out-of-the-box.
 Best practice is to Assign colors directly using `Color(color = 0xXXXXXXXX)` and use it from the `Theme.kt` file

 Also, From any descendant composables, three properties of MaterialTheme can be retrieved and modified: `colorScheme`, `typography` and `shapes`.